DMV Countertop Care Guide

 Granite is a strong natural stone choice, but many granite surfaces benefit from periodic sealing depending on the slab and how the kitchen is used.

-Natural stone surfaces with bold movement look stunning, but they should still be protected from harsh cleaners, direct heat, and long-standing spills.
+Quartzite offers natural movement and a luxury look, but it should still be protected from harsh cleaners, direct heat, and long-standing spills.

 Quartz Countertop Maintenance

-- Clean daily with mild dish soap and a soft cloth.
+• Clean daily with mild dish soap, warm water, and a soft cloth.

-- Use cutting boards instead of cutting directly on the surface.
+• Use cutting boards instead of cutting directly on the quartz surface.

-- Avoid abrasive cleaners, bleach-heavy products, or very strong degreasers.
+• Avoid abrasive cleaners, bleach-heavy products, harsh chemicals, or very strong degreasers.

-- Wipe up spills like coffee, wine, tomato sauce, lemon juice, or oils promptly.
+• Wipe up coffee, wine, tomato sauce, lemon juice, oils, and colorful spills promptly.

-Quartz is one of the best choices for homeowners who want beauty with a simpler routine.
-You can compare styles in our quartz colors gallery.
+Quartz is one of the best choices for homeowners who want beauty with a simpler countertop maintenance routine.
+You can compare colors and designs in our quartz colors gallery.

 Natural stone remains a premium, timeless option.
-The key is giving it the kind of care it actually needs instead of assuming all stone behaves the same way.
+The key is giving granite and quartzite the kind of countertop care they actually need instead of assuming all stone behaves the same way.

 Even dense and durable surfaces benefit from quick spill cleanup, gentler cleaners, and heat protection during daily use.